-As the only Boston Public Schools program that specifically targets dropouts, the Re-Engagement Center (REC) provides one central location in a caring environment for students to access the resources and counseling that they need to re-enroll in school and get back on track to graduation.
-One of the first programs of its kind nationwide, the REC has found that dropouts want to come back to school and can succeed when they’re given the right support.
-It is a partnership between the Boston Public Schools and the PIC.
+The Re-Engagement Center (REC) is the only Boston Public Schools program that targets dropouts.
+The REC has a caring staff and offers students access to the resources and counseling that they need to re-enroll in school and get back on track to graduation.
+One of the first programs of it's kind nationwide; the REC has found that dropouts want to come back to school and can succeed when given the right support.
+It is a partnership between the Boston Public Schools and the Boston Private Industry Council (PIC).

 Staff at the REC reach out to young people who have dropped out of high school.
-It all begins with a conversation, staff sharing their own story and listening to the young person.
-They help students determine what the best fit will be for them, whether it’s a high school in the district or an alternative program with a non-profit partner, and help them enroll.
-The REC re-enrolls more than 300 dropouts annually, connecting them with appropriate school placements, while providing the personal support that returnees need to succeed.
+It all begins with a conversation, staff sharing their own story, and listening to the young person.
+The staff helps students determine what the best fit will be, whether it is a high school in the district or an alternative program with a non-profit partner, and help them enroll.
+The REC re-enrolls more than 300 dropouts annually, connecting them with appropriate school placements while providing the personal support that returnees need to succeed.

 The Re-Engagement Center has transitioned to having student intake meetings by appointment only.
-We acknowledge that this is a change from the past but our intent is to improve our services for students, families and school partners.
-Walk-ins are still welcome during our normal hours of operation to get general information and to set an appointment.
+We acknowledge that this is a change from the past, but we intend to improve our services for students, families, and school partners.
+Walk-ins are welcome during our regular hours of operation to get general information and to set up an appointment.